Rockwell XFV-12: Design and development

 The XFV-12A aircraft mounted for tethered hover flights on Langley Impact Dynamics Research Facility.

 XFV-12A mockup at the North American plant, Columbus, Ohio, ca. 1973.

 In 1972, the Navy issued a request for proposals for a next generation supersonic V/STOL fighter/attack aircraft.
 Rockwell's design with the XFV-12 won against Convair's proposal with the Convair Model 200.
 The XFV-12A, despite its concept being considered risky compared to that of the Harrier, was selected for development.

 To reduce costs, the nose from the Douglas A-4 Skyhawk and intakes from the F-4 were used.
 Engine rig testing began in 1974.
 Free-flight model tests conducted at the NASA Langley full-scale wind tunnel showed the projected thrust augmentation levels were highly optimistic, and that the aircraft would most likely be incapable of vertical flight on the thrust available, while the design remained suitable for conventional flight.

 The XFV-12 used a thrust augmented wing concept in which exhaust would be directed through spaces in a wing opened up like venetian blinds to increase available lift, somewhat like Lockheed's unsuccessful XV-4 Hummingbird.
-Such arrangement restricted weapons carriage to under the narrow fuselage and two conformal missile mounts.
+Such an arrangement restricted weapons carriage to under the narrow fuselage and two conformal missile mounts.
 Its canards were extremely large, almost 50% of the area of the wings, making it effectively a tandem wing.
 The 30,000 lbf (130 kN)-class afterburning turbofan engine was modified to provide enough thrust to lift the weight of the 20,000 lb (9,072 kg) aircraft.
 Some of these modifications included closing the rear engine exhaust and redirecting gases through ducts to ejector nozzles in the wings and canards for vertical lift.